willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 **Request**<br>
 WfiRequestContainer

 The following example shows a request from Shifts that asks whether a shift, whose ID is SHFT_12345678-1234-1234-1234-1234567890ab and has the properties listed in **body**, can be saved in Shifts.
-This request was triggered when a user created a shift in Shifts.
+This request was triggered when a user creates a shift in Shifts.

 ```http
 {